Operation Tidal Wave: Over Romania

 The Romanian and German fighters, although scrambled earlier, were directed to fly at 5000 m, as the bombers were expected at high altitude.
 This error was soon corrected and the fighters were instructed to attack the low-flying bombers.
 The first contact with the B-24s was made by IAR 80s of Grupul 6 Vânătoare at 11:50 AM, near Săbăreni.

 Noticing the navigation error, Lt.
-John Palm, piloting Brewery Wagon, broke off from the 376th Group's formation and attempted to bomb the refineries alone.
+John Palm, the pilot of Brewery Wagon, broke off from the 376th Group's formation and attempted to bomb the refineries alone.
 Badly hit by flak, the aircraft jettisoned its bombs on an empty factory while trying to escape.
 Soon after, the damaged bomber was engaged by a Bf 109 of 1./JG4, flown by Hauptmann Wilhelm Steinmann.
 The bomber crash-landed in a field near Tătărani, becoming the first B-24 shot down over Romania.
 The eight surviving crewmen, including Palm, were taken prisoner.

-The Hell's Wench aircraft, flown by Lt.
+Hell's Wench, flown by Lt.
 Col. Baker and his co-pilot Maj.
-John L. Jerstad, who had already flown a full tour of duty while stationed in England, also broke formation and led several B-24s to their targets.
+John L. Jerstad, (who had already completed a full tour of duty while stationed in England), also broke formation and led several B-24s to their targets.
 Hit by flak, they jettisoned their bombs to maintain the lead position of the formation over their target at the Columbia Aquila refinery.
 Despite heavy losses by the 93rd, Baker and Jerstad maintained course and, once clear, began to climb away.
-Realizing the aircraft was no longer controllable, they kept climbing to let their crew abandon the aircraft.
-Although none survived, Baker and Jerstad were posthumously awarded the Medal of Honor for these actions.
+Realizing the aircraft was no longer controllable, they kept climbing to let their crew abandon the aircraft although none survived.
+Baker and Jerstad were posthumously awarded the Medal of Honor for these actions.

 Maj.
 Ramsay D. Potts, flying The Duchess, and Maj.
 George S. Brown, aboard Queenie, encountering heavy smoke over Columbia Aquila, led additional aircraft of the 93rd and successfully dropped their bombs over the Astra Română, Unirea Orion, and Columbia Aquila refineries.
-In all, the 93rd lost 11 aircraft over their targets in Ploiești.
-One of the bombers, Jose Carioca, was shot down by a Romanian IAR 80 fighter, which went into a half roll and moved swiftly under the B-24 upside down, raking its belly with bullets.
-The bomber crashed into Ploiești Women's Prison.
+The 93rd lost 11 aircraft over their targets in Ploiești.
+One of the bombers, Jose Carioca, was shot down by a Romanian IAR 80 fighter, which went into a half roll and attacked the B-24 upside down, raking its belly with bullets; the bomber crashed into Ploiești Women's Prison.
 Of the 101 civilians killed and 238 injured in this raid, about half died when this three-story building exploded in flames.
 Forty women survived, but there were no survivors from Jose Carioca's crew.

 The aircraft that shot down Jose Carioca, IAR 80B no. 222, flown by Sublocotenent Carol Anastasescu, was also damaged and set on fire after shooting down another B-24.
 While the pilot was trying to bail out, the IAR collided with the propeller of another B-24, which severed its vertical stabilizer.
 Anastasescu, who was thrown clear of the IAR as the airplane crashed in a field, later made a full recovery in hospital.